sukanyabeuria/Fraud-Shield/README.md

 * Transaction frequency
 * New device status

-The backend processes the transaction and generates:
+The backend processes the transaction using the trained ML model and deterministic fraud rules and generates:

 * Risk score
 * Risk level
-* Fraud/Safe verdict
+* Fraud/Genuine verdict
 * Prediction confidence
 * Risk factors
 * Triggered fraud rules